The impact of the global cotton supply chain on yarn prices in Pakistan

 Constant seasons of inconsistent and unpredictable weather have crippled Pakistan’s already suffering cotton sector, all of this has resulted in lost revenue and jobs that could cost the economy billions.

-Heavy rains and high temperatures during the cotton-growing season from April to September severely damaged the crop putting a strain on the entire textile industry.
+Heavy rains and high temperatures during the cotton-growing season from April to September severely damaged the crop putting a strain on the entire textile industry in Pakistan.
 According to the state-run Central Cotton Research Institute (CCRI) in Multan, heavy rains and dry spells have managed to destroy more than a third of the country’s expected cotton harvest.

-The effect of the rupee depreciation and higher petroleum prices is being felt by the textile industry, as textile manufacturers remain hesitant to pass on higher costs to the final consumers.
+The effect of the rupee depreciation and higher petroleum prices is being felt by the textile industry in Pakistan, as textile manufacturers remain hesitant to pass on higher costs to the final consumers.

 Higher energy and fuel costs have played a major role not only in shipping cotton but also in physically growing the crop.
-The recent hike in petrol and diesel prices is negatively affecting the textile industries all over the country, raising the price of raw materials.
+The recent hike in petrol and diesel prices is negatively affecting the textile industries all over the country, raising the price of yarn and cotton.
 Leading to huge losses for manufacturers and exporters.
-Costs are rising and margins are getting smaller and ultimately and not ideally the industry will have to go for price hikes.
+Costs of yarn are rising and margins are getting smaller and ultimately and not ideally the industry will have to go for price hikes.

 The issue with genetically modified seeds is that once a farmer plants these seeds, they cannot keep the seeds from the previous year which is a stark contrast to traditional agriculture.
 This practice also leads to more money spent on buying new seeds every year.